mantidproject/mantid/Code/Mantid/docs/source/concepts/SymmetryGroups.rst

 Just like in the case of symmetry operations, it's also possible to define a binary operation that combines two groups.
 For this, each symmetry operation of the first group is multiplied with each symmetry operation of the second group.
 If the resulting new set of operations fulfills the group axioms, the product of the two groups is again a group.

-These general group concepts are available in the C++ library of Mantid and are described in the API documentation (`Mantid::Geometry::SymmetryOperation <http://doxygen.mantidproject.org/nightly/d4/d82/classMantid_1_1Geometry_1_1SymmetryOperation.html#details>`_, `Mantid::Geometry::SymmetryElement <http://doxygen.mantidproject.org/nightly/df/d22/classMantid_1_1Geometry_1_1SymmetryElement.html>`_, `Mantid::Geometry::Group <http://doxygen.mantidproject.org/nightly/d3/d80/classMantid_1_1Geometry_1_1Group.html>`_).
+These general group concepts are available in the C++ library of Mantid and are described in the API documentation (`Mantid::Geometry::SymmetryOperation <http://doxygen.mantidproject.org/nightly/d4/d82/classMantid_1_1Geometry_1_1SymmetryOperation.html>`_, `Mantid::Geometry::SymmetryElement <http://doxygen.mantidproject.org/nightly/df/d22/classMantid_1_1Geometry_1_1SymmetryElement.html>`_, `Mantid::Geometry::Group <http://doxygen.mantidproject.org/nightly/d3/d80/classMantid_1_1Geometry_1_1Group.html>`_).
 The most important specializations of symmetry groups implemented in Mantid are point- and space groups.
-They are explained in an additional :ref:`document <PointAndSpaceGroups>`.
+They are explained in an additional :ref:`document <Point and space groups>`.

 ..
 [Groups] `Wikipedia article on groups <http://en.wikipedia.org/wiki/Group_%28mathematics%29#Definition>`_.
 Can be found in different formulations in various places such as `Wolfram MathWorld <http://mathworld.wolfram.com/Group.html>`_.

 ..
 [ITASymmetry] International Tables for Crystallography (2006).
 Vol. A, part 11, p.
 810 (chapters `11.1 <http://it.iucr.org/Ab/ch11o1v0001/>`_ and `11.2 <http://it.iucr.org/Ab/ch11o2v0001/>`_).

 .. categories:: Concepts